andrewrk/node-plan/README.md

 `start` is your main entry point.
 When you are finished processing, call `done`.
 In this scope, `this` points to the task instance.

+If your task encounters an error, call done with the error object as the first parameter.

 #### context

 `context` acts as your input as well as your output.
 Sometimes it makes